top of page

 Tribe Nomadini

-Like the Epeolus and Triepeolus cuckoo bees shown on the previous page of this guide, Nomad bees are cleptoparasites belonging to the bee subfamily Nomadinae.
+Like the Epeolus and Triepeolus cuckoo bees shown on the previous page of this guide, nomad bees are cleptoparasites (or brood parasites) belonging to the bee subfamily Nomadinae.

-Nomad bees lay eggs in the nests of ground-nesting bees -- most commonly, Andrena mining bees.
-When the nomad eggs hatch in Andrena nests, the nomad larvae – which have large, sickle-like mouth parts -- kill off the Andrena larvae and eat the provisions left for them by the Andrena mother.
+Nomad bees lay eggs in the nests of ground-nesting bees -- such as Andrena mining bees.
+When the nomad eggs hatch, the nomad larvae – which have large, sickle-like mouth parts -- kill off the host larvae and eat the provisions left for them by the Andrena parent.

-Some Nomada are generalists that parasitize the nests of multiple Andrena species.
+Many Nomada parasitize the nests of multiple Andrena species.
 Others target specific host species.
-For example, the neighborly nomad bee (Nomada vicina) targets the nests of hairy-banded mining bees (Andrena hirticincta).
-The spotted nomad bee (Nomada maculata) preys on the neighborly mining bee (Andrena vicina).
-The beautiful nomad bee (Nomada bella) is a cleptoparasite of Andrena imitatrix
+For example, the neighborly nomad bee (Nomada vicina) parasitizes the nests of hairy-banded mining bees (Andrena hirticincta).
+The spotted nomad bee (Nomada maculata) targets the neighborly mining bee (Andrena vicina).
+The beautiful nomad bee (Nomada bella) is a cleptoparasite of Andrena imitatrix.
+Some Nomada parasitize the nests of other bee genera.

 Nomad bees look wasp-like and tend to have the flashy appearance of custom-detailed race cars.
 They have sleek bodies, often adorned with well-defined stripes and crisp markings.
 They are usually red, black, yellow or a combination of these colors.
 Most nomad bees found in Texas have black or red bodies adorned with yellow markings; red or yellow legs; red, reddish-brown or partly yellow antennae; and red, green or brownish eyes.